-General information for all studentsWhen will face-to-face teaching resume, and what will be the key changes?
+General information for all studentsWhen will teaching activities move to Distance Learning?

-Accommodation will be single occupancy bedrooms only (see accommodation FAQ), and the cafe will serve food in specified locations, with staggered meal and break times for larger groups (see cafe FAQ).
+To support 2m distancing accommodation will be single occupancy bedrooms only, and the cafe will serve food in specified locations, with staggered meal and break times for larger groups.

 We ask all students to please be patient with others and follow the 2m social distancing rule at all times whilst on site.

 Enhanced cleaning and hygiene arrangements will be in place.
 Communal toilets, spaces and touch points will be cleaned regularly during the day.
 Hand sanitising stations will also be available around the WISE building and the CAT site.
 We ask all students, when on-site, to help protect themselves and others through regular handwashing.